Albert C. Gannaway: Career

+Buffalo Gun (1961), starring Webb Pierce; He also directed Rebellion in Cuba (1961) starring Lon Chaney Jr. and Jake La Motta.

-He also directed the pioneer Daniel Boone, Trail Blazer (1956) along Ismael Rodríguez and starring Lon Chaney Jr., Faron Young, Kem Dibbs, Damian O'Flynn, Jacqueline Evans and Bruce Bennett.
-The song was scored by Gannaway and sang by Hal Levy.
+He produced and directed the pioneer Daniel Boone, Trail Blazer (1956) along Ismael Rodríguez starring Bruce Bennett in the title role along with Lon Chaney Jr., Faron Young, Kem Dibbs, Damian O'Flynn and Jacqueline Evans.
+The songs were scored by Gannaway and sang by Hal Levy.

-The script of Conspiracy of Hearts (1960) was optioned by Gannaway in 1958, but he could not get financing to make the picture.
+The script of Conspiracy of Hearts (1960) was optioned by Gannaway in 1958.
 He directed the 1958 drama film No Place to Land, about crop-duster pilots in post-war rural California competing with each other for work and starring John Ireland.

+He died on 27 August 2008 at the age of 88.